theupdateframework/taps/tap1.md

 ## TAP Review & Resolution

 Once feedback has been gathered, a change of the TAP to "Accepted" status must be requested via the TAPs [issue tracker](https://github.com/theupdateframework/taps/issues) or a [pull request](https://github.com/theupdateframework/taps/pulls).
 TAPs are reviewed by the [TAP Editors](#tap-editors), who may accept or reject a TAP or send it back to the author(s) for revision.
 For a TAP that is predetermined to be acceptable (e.g., it is an obvious win as-is and/or its implementation has already been checked in) the TUF team may also initiate a TAP review, first notifying the TAP author(s) and giving them a chance to make revisions.
-In order for a Standardization TAP to be "Accepted" it should have a corresponding prototype implementation for the reference implementation.
+In order for a Standardization TAP to be "Accepted", it should have a corresponding prototype implementation for the reference implementation.

 In order to move a Standardization TAP from "Accepted" to "Final" status, the augmented reference implementation must be completed and merged, and any proposed specification changes must be integrated into the specification.